Peru is 5 hours behind London or 6 hours in British Summer Time (BST). Other time differences are listed below

 Below you'll find a suggested packing list:

-1. Backpack (65 litres should be quite sufficient).
+1. Suitcase or backpack (65 litres should be quite sufficient)

 2. Day pack